Get your FREE months when you start today * Terms apply

 In addition to calculating and withholding payroll taxes, employers are also responsible for reporting these taxes to the IRS on a regular schedule.

-Understanding payroll taxes in theory is one thing but seeing how they work in practice can make a big difference.
-Here's a simple example to help you visualize how payroll taxes are calculated and how the costs are shared between employer and employee.
+Here's an example to show how payroll taxes are calculated and how the costs are shared between employer and employee.

 Employee tax withholding: